 French cheese has been our raison d’être ever since we opened our doors in 1978.
 This bundle highlights the very best that we’ve discovered over four decades of traveling to France and working closely with its finest old-world artisans.

 From Loire Valley goat cheese to Basque brebis to Provençal olives, our Taste of France Bundle will take you on a journey through the rich culinary heritage of France.
-You’ll receive four French cheeses, olives, crackers, jam, chocolate, and honey.
+You’ll receive four French cheeses and a mix of French goodies that you would love!

 Perfect for a large cheese board or after-dinner cheese plate.